Starting Jan. 1, 2019, employers should be:

 - If the employer had fewer than 50 employees, they are not required to contribute the employer part of the premium.
 They are still required to collect and remit the employee part, as well as fulfill the reporting requirements of the program.

-Premiums are expected to be reported quarterly.
-They will need to be remitted before the end of the month after each completed calendar quarter.
+Premiums will be reported quarterly and will need to be remitted before the end of the month after each completed calendar quarter.

 January – March

 The online tool employers will use to pay premiums is currently in development.
 More information will be posted here when details about this process are available, and you can sign up for our newsletter to receive updates about this process.